stormasm/spanish/poetry/stafford.md

 Este intervalo que pasaste Al leer o escuchar esto, guárdalo de por vida.

-¿Qué puede alguien darte más que ahora?
+¿Qué puede alguien darte más que ahora ?

-¿Empezando aquí, justo en esta habitación, cuando te das la vuelta?
+¿Empezando aquí, justo en esta habitación, cuando te das la vuelta ?

-### Starting here, what do you want to remember?
+### Starting here, what do you want to remember ?

 How sunlight creeps along a shining floor ?
 What scent of old wood hovers, what softened
-sound from outside fills the air?
+sound from outside fills the air ?

 Will you ever bring a better gift for the world
 than the breathing respect that you carry